The Church of Jesus Christ of Latter-day Saints in Ghana: 1990–present

 In 1993, church president Gordon B. Hinckley visited Ghana for the first time and announced a new temple.
 He visited again in 1998 to find the property upon which the temple would be built.
 In preparation, the temple ordinances were translated and recorded into the Twi and Fante languages.
 Construction began with a groundbreaking ceremony held on November 16, 2001, with Russell M. Nelson presiding.
 The vice-president of the Republic of Ghana, Aliu Mahama, was also present.
 Nelson also met with the President of the Republic of Ghana, John Kufuor during his visit.
 The Accra Ghana Temple was dedicated in 2004.
 It is Ghana's only temple and became the church's 117th working temple.
 As of 2019, there are four operating missions in Ghana: Accra, Accra West, Cape Coast, and Kumasi.

 The LDS Church has an extensive humanitarian program in Ghana.
 The projects have included drilling wells, building schools, working in orphanages, and distributing wheelchairs.
 They have also built health clinics and provided computers.
 Local members have organized projects painting streets and buildings.
 They have donated books to local schools and aided in clean water projects.
 The church's Benson Institute teaches self-sufficiency skills to families.
 From 1986 to 2001, 142 projects were sponsored valued at 7.5 million dollars (U.S.).

 In 2018, the LDS Church reported having 78,065 members, along with 4 missions, 51 family history centers, and 303 congregations in Ghana.

 About two-thirds of heads of households in Ghana are literate in English, and English is spoken in most congregations, especially in urban areas.
 Despite this, the church's general conferences are translated into the Fante and Twi languages, indigenous to Ghana.
 Certain church materials such as the Book of Mormon have also been translated into these languages.

+Stakes and districts

 Missions

 Ghana is home to one of the church's 10 MTCs, which are facilities for training missionaries for a period between 3 and 12 weeks before they go out into the field.
 The Ghana MTC is one of two in Africa but serves much of Africa because of its high capacity compared to the smallest MTC in the world, located in South Africa.
 The Ghana MTC in Tema was the first to be built in Africa and was dedicated on May 17, 2002.
 At that time, the Ghana MTC could accommodate only 90 missionaries.
 Because of rapid church growth in Africa, in August 2017, the MTC was replaced with a bigger facility that could accommodate up to 500 missionaries and is located next to the Accra Ghana Temple.
-In addition to the MTC, Ghana has four missions within its boundaries.
+In addition to the MTC, Ghana has six missions within its boundaries.
 Namely: